jnmcd/3D-Noise-with-OOC/README.md

 # Why is it called Octohedrons, Octohedrons, and Cubes?

 Step i forms a cube and steps ii and iii form octohhedrons.
-Since this was based off the Diamodns and Squares algorith, I decided to name it similarly.
+Since this was based off the Diamodns and Squares algorithm, I decided to name it similarly.